 Packaging: 4/5

 The packaging is not so pretty, but at least it kept the powder in powder form the entire time until I finished the whole pack!
-Over 87% of Bulk pouches are fully home compostable, using a triple-layer of natural cellulose, biodegradable film and FSC-certified paper – read more about their sustainability mission here.
-I found the pouch to be a bit big for the amount of powder and also a bit tricky to get the poweder out wihtout getting it all over my hand (could just be me being clumsey though).
+When I first started buying from Bulk, over 87% of Bulk pouches were fully home compostable, using a triple-layer of natural cellulose, biodegradable film and FSC-certified paper.
+I can’t find any up-to-date information on their current packaging, which recently changed, but you can read more about them here, which briefly mentions they use sustainable packaging.
+I find the pouch to be a bit big for the amount of powder and also a bit tricky to get the poweder out wihtout getting it all over my hand (could just be me being clumsey though).
+The pouches are re-sealable.

 Price: 3/5